-MEDICATIONS: In general, you will probably have a prescription for a pain medication and sometimes even an antibiotic.
+MEDICATIONS: In general, you will probably have a prescription for a pain medication and, in a few cases, an antibiotic.
 Any antibiotic should be taken as prescribed for as many days as your surgeon has recommended.
-If you do not have these, please ask your surgeon if they feels they are necessary.
 Use only Tylenol or other pain medication prescribed by your surgeon.
 Do not take aspirin or anti-inflammatory products (these include Motrin, Advil, Ibuprofen, Aleve, etc.), or any pain medication other than that prescribed by your surgeon.
 This is very important as some of these medications can cause bleeding.
+If you have had your entire thyroid removed, you will need to be on some type of replacement medication.